arquinn/SteamDrill/README.md

 portions of a program's execution.
-Critically, the combination of SQL above an offline execution abstraction enables debugging logic that is not inherently tied to the time sequence of the original program execution; instead, developer scan write queries that simultaenously observe, summarize, and compare events at many points in an execution.
+Critically, the combination of SQL above an offline execution abstraction enables debugging logic that is not inherently tied to the time sequence of the original program execution; instead, developer scan write queries that simultaneously observe, summarize, and compare events at many points in an execution.

-However, the OmniTable abstraction itself is infeasible to realize---its size is on the order of the number of instructions executed times the size of the memory space of the exectuion.
+However, the OmniTable abstraction itself is infeasible to realize---its size is on the order of the number of instructions executed times the size of the memory space of the execution.
 Storing, or even calculating, such a massive abstraction constitutes substantial overheads that are unreasonable for all but the shortest executions.